On quantitative noise stability and influences for discrete and continuous models: Introduction

-The proof of this result goes by Fourier--Walsh expansion together with hypercontractive bounds to control the tails of chaos in the expansion.
+In fact, BKS only proved this theorem for the uniform measure (i.e., in the case $p = 1/2$).
+The general result, including the case of biased measure (assuming the bias $p$ does not depend on $n$), was proved recently by Keller and Kindler \cite{K-K}, who moreover established a quantitative version of this result.
+The proof of this quantitative bound uses the Fourier--Walsh expansion of functions of the discrete cube together with hypercontractive bounds to control the tails of chaos in the expansion (hypercontractivity is actually also at the root of the asymptotic Theorem~\ref {bks}).
+The result is stated below as \eqref {eq.noise1}, but before we present the analogous continuous version which has a similar form.

-Theorem \ref {kk} has been extended to the Gaussian case in the paper [K-M-S2].
-To describe the result, we need to introduce the corresponding definitions.
-Let $\mu$ be the canonical Gaussian measure on $\R^n$.
+The quantitative version of \cite{K-K} has been extended to the continuous Gaussian setting by Keller, Mossel and Sen \cite{K-M-S2}.
+To state the result, we need to introduce the corresponding definitions.
+Let $d\mu (x) = e^{-|x|^2/2} \frac {dx}{(2\pi)^{n/2}}$ be the canonical Gaussian measure on $\R^n$.
 For $W, W'$ independent with distribution $\mu$, and $\eta >0$, set